-ISB Unveils ‘IDEAS’ Framework to Close Gender Gaps in Digital Health
+ISB Unveils ‘IDEAS’ framework to close gender gaps in digital health

 Live

-Hyderabad: The Max Institute of Healthcare Management (MIHM) at the Indian School of Business (ISB), in collaboration with the Confederation of Indian...
+The Max Institute of Healthcare Management (MIHM) at the Indian School of Business (ISB), in collaboration with the Confederation of Indian Industry...

 Developed as part of a new whitepaper titled “New Ideas and Innovations for Women’s Health in India,” the IDEAS framework provides a strategic roadmap for policymakers, innovators, and healthcare leaders to integrate gender inclusivity into India’s fast-growing digital health ecosystem.